nodejitsu/prenup/README.md

 # Nuptials

-##A project planning tool that allows you to meaningfully engage your clients and convert their domain knowledge into tangible milestones, features, scenarions, and unit tests.
+Nuptials is a project planning tool that allows you to meaningfully engage your clients and convert their domain knowledge into tangible milestones, features, scenarions, and unit tests.

 ## Features